iamtushara/Machine-Learning-Reference/Machine Learning/4. Model Selection & Boosting/README.md

 # Model Selection

 This section will introduce you to concepts like Grid Search and k-Fold Cross Validation.
-These are techniques to improve the performance of the model we already built.
+These are techniques to analyse and improve upon the performance of the model we already built.

 **Grid Search** is used to choose amongst a list of potential values, the best combination of values to be taken as the hyper-parameter settings.
 This technique albeit brute, is an efficient way of finding the best set of hyper-parameters for enhancing the performance of the model we just made.